 The rate and way in which our shoes wear down is affected by many variants: from body alignment and biomechanical stresses to the kind of shoes we choose to wear.
 Most likely, uneven wear will be a result of an overpronating gait (when your foot rolls inwards to the big-toe-side) or a supinating, or underpronating gait (where your foot rolls outwards towards the little toe).
 By looking at the soles of your shoes once they start to wear, you should be able to tell which camp you fall into:

 How Can I Prevent Uneven Wear?

-Out of all the methods to keep your shoes from breaking down on one side, we've found one method to be by far the most effective: The Pedag Correct Heel Pads.
-These are well-cushioned heel pads that provide a soft cushioned pad that favours one side of the heel, helping to alleviate either supination or overpronation depending on how you place them in your shoes.
+Out of all the methods to keep your shoes from breaking down on one side, we've found one to be by far the most effective: The Pedag Correct Heel Pads.
+These are well-cushioned heel pads that provide a soft cushioning effect that favours one side of the heel, helping to alleviate either supination or overpronation depending on how you place them in your shoes.

 These heel pads will correct your walking posture and therefore level out your heels to reduce the pressure that causes shoes to wear down.
 By evening out the pressure you place on your instep or the outside of your shoe, your weight will focus on the centre of the sole, providing optimal pressure distribution that your shoes can deal with.
 As an added bonus, you'll feel much more comfortable as you walk as well.

 How Do I Place the Correct Heel Pads in My Shoes?